VMI-ETH/newsletter/contents/Nov-2023/intro.md

 Dear VMI members,

-Although the autumn semester has already started last month, we finally have a what-feels-like autumn.
+Although the autumn semester already started last month, it's now finally feeling like autumn!
-Last month, we wrote a [Summer Retreat 2023 Retrospective](http://vmi.ethz.ch/news/event/2023/10/11/summer-retreat-retrospective/), and we have a lot of events coming up!

-For example, the all-time classic [Running Dinner](#running-dinner) (if you don't know what this is, we encourage you to read on)!
+We have so many events planned for you this month - for example, the all-time classic [Running Dinner](#running-dinner) (if you don't know what this is, we encourage you to read on)!

-Moreover, we are looking for volunteers to help running this department and VMI!
-Make sure to read the announcements.
+Moreover, we are looking for volunteers to help running this department and VMI - make sure to read the announcements!

+Finally, if you're interested in what we got up to during our annual summer retreat, check out our [Summer Retreat 2023 Retrospective](http://vmi.ethz.ch/news/event/2023/10/11/summer-retreat-retrospective/)!

-We wish you a cozy November!
+We wish you a cosy November!

 -- Your VMI Board